B1naryStudio/nodejs-taskmanager-examples/README.md

 ### General description

 This application is a task manager for developer teams.
 For each team-project you can create its own board and multiple tasks.
 You can manage users and tasks according to your development process.

+### Setup instructions
+1. go to ./frontend
+1. npm install
+1. bower install
+1. grunt
+1. go to ./backend/express
+1. npm install
+1. make sure you have mongod process running
+1. node ./server.js
+1. in your browser go to localhost:2000

+*Warning:* the application is under development and shoudl be used only for testing purposes.

 ### Usage and possibilities

 In order to use application you should register in an application.
 You can make it by